conduktor/conduktor-docs/src/pages/changelog/Gateway-3.6.0.md

 ##### Read only Schema Registry access

-Some of our Gateway plugins will de-serialize and re-serialize messages in order to perform their functions.
-A side effect of this is that the serializer code would needlessly require write access to the Schema Registry.
+Some of our Gateway plugins will deserialize and re-serialize messages in order to perform their functions.
+A side effect of this is that the serializer code would unnecessarily require write access to the Schema Registry.
 While there was **no situation** where Gateway would actually cause any updated or additional schema to appear, - we've altered the Schema Registry access to be read only.
-This is avoids having to assign write permission needlessly for our Gateway Schema Registry connections if you're using ACLs on your Schema Registry.
+This avoids having to unnecessarily assign write permission for our Gateway Schema Registry connections if you're using ACLs on your Schema Registry.

 ##### Plugin validation of Schema Registry access